Current Workshop Dates

 - Discuss the researched impact of regular outdoor learning on children’s physical, social and intellectual development, mental health and resilience.

-- Explore how to embed and timetable regular outdoor learning experiences into your curriculum programming, supporting the Australian National Curriculum, with a focus on STEM and the Age Appropriate Pedagogy Framework.
+- Explore how to embed and timetable regular outdoor learning experiences into your curriculum programming, supporting the National Curriculum.

 - Discuss and practically explore how to maintain student safety outside of the classroom through the development of risk-benefit assessment, policies and procedures and most importantly by empowering your students.